Brian Henderson-Sellers

-Brian Henderson-Sellers (born January 1951) is an English computer scientist residing in Sydney, Australia, and Professor of Information Systems at the University of Technology Sydney.
+Brian Henderson-Sellers (born January 1951) is an English-Australian computer scientist.
+He is a Professor of Information Systems at the University of Technology Sydney.
 He is also Director of the Centre for Object Technology and Applications at University of Technology Sydney.

-Biography
+Education

 Henderson-Sellers has received a BSc and A.R.C.S. in Mathematics from the Imperial College London in 1972, a MSc from the Reading University in 1973, and a PhD from Leicester University in 1976.

+Career

-From 1976 to 1983 he was a lecturer in the Department of Civil Engineering at the University of Salford in England and from 1983 at the department of mathematics.
-In 1988 he emigrated to Australia and became associate professor in the school of Information Systems at the University of New South Wales.
+From 1976 to 1983, he was a lecturer in the Department of Civil Engineering at the University of Salford in England and from 1983 at the department of mathematics.
+In 1988, he emigrated to Australia and became associate professor in the school of Information Systems at the University of New South Wales.
 In 1990, he founded the Object-Oriented Special Interest Group of the Australian Computer Society.
 He is co-founder and leader of the international OPEN Consortium.
 Currently he is professor of Information Systems at the University of Technology Sydney.
 He is also Director of the Centre for Object Technology and Applications at University of Technology Sydney.